 Sketching & Design: Sketches are used to build a variety of visual solutions and only the best are brought into the computer to be refined.
 Here a logo is developed based off the design path chosen in the last client interaction.

-Reflection: We go over the created designs and consider revisions.
-We then decide on a final logo concept with the client.
+Reflection: I go over the created designs and consider revisions.
+I then decide on a final logo concept with the client.

-Revisions: At this stage, we implement last logo edits to finalize brand concept
+Revisions: At this stage, I implement last logo edits to finalize brand concept

 Presentation: The completed logo is used to create brand collateral starting with a style guide.
 The style guide is then expressed as business cards, flyers, letterheads and icons depending on the client's necessities.

-Delivery & Support: All appropriate files are given to the client and we provide necessary support for brand implementation such as print or website updates.
+Delivery & Support: All appropriate files are given to the client and I provide necessary support for implementation such as print or website updates.

 Web Design Workflow